Making it in Japan: Starting a Business in Japan

-This is a BIJ summary of a great article that you can find and read in full at behere.asia/making-it-in-japan
+This is a BIJ summary of a great article about Starting a Business in Japan, that you can find and read in full at behere.asia/making-it-in-japan

 Some TL;DR takeaways: